 Board of Equalization

-Due to the Stay Home, Stay Healthy order, the Cowlitz County Board of Equalization will be closed to the public.
+Due to the Stay Home, Stay Healthy order, the Cowlitz County Board of Equalization in person contact will be closed to the public.

 If you disagree with the County Assessor’s valuation of your property, you have the right to appeal.

 Filing deadline for the 2020 assessment - payable in 2021 - is July 1, 2020 OR within 30 days of when the Change of Value Notice is dated and mailed by the Assessor’s Office, whichever is later.

 Want to find out when your appeal is due?